 Critical Developments Over the Past Three Months

-• In northwestern Syria, an estimated 2.7 million men, women and children are in need of some form of humanitarian assistance.
-This figure includes 1.7 million internally displaced persons (IDPs) many of whom were displaced several times and have been living in camps for many years.
+• In northwestern Syria, an estimated 2.7 million men, women and children are in need of some form of humanitarian assistance, according to reports by UN OCHA.
+This figure includes 1.7 million internally displaced persons (IDPs) many of whom were displaced “several times” and have been living in camps for many years.
 40 per cent of Syria’s children are currently denied an education and nearly 2 million residents depend on water trucking for most of their clean water.

-• In December, the UN released the 2019 – 2020 Regional Refugee and Resilience Plan to deal with the continued impact of the Syria crisis.
-The $5.5 billion plan has been drawn up to support the national efforts of Syria’s neighbouring countries which have offered asylum and protection to refugee populations since the start of the crisis.
-5.6 million Syrians are registered across the region with records showing that one million infants have been born into displacement since 2011.
+• In December, the UN released the 2019 – 2020 Regional Refugee and Resilience Plan to confront the crisis in Syria.
+UN OCHA has reported that the $5.5 billion plan has been drawn up to support the national efforts of neighbouring countries which have been offering asylum to Syrian refugee populations since 2011.
+5.6 million Syrians are registered across the region with records showing that one million refugee infants have been born in exile over the course of eight years.

-• The battle to defeat ISIS is reportedly in its final stages as US-backed troops escort civilians from the Jihadist group’s final enclave in the village of Baghouz near the Iraqi border.
+• The battle to defeat ISIS is reportedly in its final stages as US-backed troops escort civilians from the Jihadist group’s last enclave in the village of Baghouz near the Iraqi border, according to the Guardian.
 In February, more than 40 trucks transported thousands of men, women and children in a large-scale evacuation effort.
-The Syrian Democratic Forces estimates there are 2000 others who remain inside the pocket of territory, and plan to expel ISIS fighters once they are evacuated.
+The Syrian Democratic Forces (SDF), the armed group backed by the US, estimates there are 2000 other civilians inside the territory, and SDF fighters have drawn up a plan to drive out the remaining members of the extremist group once they are evacuated.

 HART partners with St Ephrem Patriarchal Development Committee (EPDC) in Maaloula, Syria, supporting a programme which seeks to empower local women as they return to their town which had been captured by ISIS who not only desecrated holy places but also looted and destroyed homes.The project enables women to preserve fruits and vegetables in order to provide food for their families and to sell produce to generate some income.